 In Maria's absence, the Captain becomes engaged to Baroness Schräder, and the Von Trapp house takes on the air of a gulag.
 Fortunately, Maria's absence is short-lived—not much longer than the Intermission—as the Reverend Mother convinces Maria to return and confront her life.
 She does this, of course, in the form of a song, "Climb Every Mountain."

-My girlfriend is nearing her breaking point, and the moment the old nun opens her mouth to sing pushes her closes to the edge.
+My girlfriend is nearing her breaking point, and the moment the old nun opens her mouth to sing pushes her closer to the edge.

 She: Just once, I wish someone would turn around and walk out as soon as the other person starts singing.
 "O.K., thanks for the talk, but I really don't need you to reiterate your point in song."